 If you don’t have a tree in your yard, then your next best option is apple picking with the kids at a local orchard.
 While you are there, make sure to pick up a gallon of fresh apple cider.
 Sooo yummy!

-The farmer’s market is another good option, and of course, there’s the grocery store.
-McIntosh or Jonagolds are good choices for homemade applesauce.
+The farmer’s market is another good place to buy apples, and of course, there’s the grocery store.
+Juicy McIntosh, Granny Smith, Fuji, or Jonagold are good choices for homemade applesauce.
+Sweeter apples like Pink Lady or Gala are another affordable option.

-My general rule of thumb: you will need 12 – 14 pounds of apples to make 7-8 pints of applesauce.
+My general rule of thumb: you will need 12 to 14 pounds of tart apples to make 7-8 pints of applesauce.

 - 7-8 clean pint jars plus rings and lids (lids MUST be new; I like these)

-- Jar lifter, funnel, and tongs (this set is good)
+- Jar lifter, canning funnel, and tongs (this set is good)

-- 12 cups applesauce (here’s our favorite and EASY homemade applesauce recipe)
+- 12 cups of applesauce (here’s our favorite and EASY Homemade Applesauce Recipe)

 - 3 Tablespoons lemon juice (optional)

 Apples are naturally high in acidity and do not require any additional ingredients.
-However, adding lemon juice will help maintain the color of the apples.
-Because of the lemon juice, the applesauce will become a little more tart and that’s why we add the sugar.
+However, adding lemon juice can help maintain the color of the apples.
+Because of the lemon juice, the applesauce will become a little more tart, and that’s why we add the sugar.

-You can do without the sugar completely if you like, but keep in mind that the kids may not like it (my toddler wasn’t a huge fan).
+You can do without the sugar completely if you like, but keep in mind that the kids may not like it.
 If you don’t want to add sugar, try a sweeter apple like a Braeburn.

 Add the lemon juice to your apple sauce first and mix well.
 Then stir in the sugar, tasting as you add and adjust according to your taste.

-Since Ball has changed the design of their jar lids, they no longer require boiling to prep the lid.
-Use warm soapy water to clean and set aside.
+Since Ball has changed the design of their jar lids, they no longer require boiling to prep the lids.
+(Double check the packaging to be sure you have the correct type.)
+Use warm, soapy water to clean and set aside.
 Boiling may cause the seal to not work properly.

-Use the funnel to guide around 1 1/2 cups of applesauce into each jar.
+Use a ladle and funnel to pour around 1 ½ cups of hot applesauce into each jar.

 Use tongs to remove a lid from the hot water and place it on the jar.
-Tightly screw the ring over the lid and set aside.
+Screw the ring over the lid and set aside.

-If you plan on canning much though, I highly recommend buying a canner like this one.
+If you plan on canning applesauce (or other foods) often, I highly recommend buying a canner like this one.
 There are a lot of kitchen appliances you don’t need, but something that saves you time and money is worth the investment!

 Place the jars in the bottom of your canner and cover with 1 inch of water.